Lordakius/blizz_eulas/EU_jan_2022.md

-Except as otherwise provided below, if you reside within a member state of the European Union or of the United Kingdom and are accessing the Platform, use of the Platform is licensed to you by Blizzard Entertainment S.A.S., a French company having its registered office at 145 rue Yves Le Coz, 78000 Versailles, France.
-In all other circumstances, use of the Platform is licensed to you by Activision Blizzard International B.V., a tradename of Activision Blizzard International B.V., Stroombaan 16, 1181 VX Amstelveen, the Netherlands (Blizzard Entertainment SAS, and Activision Blizzard International B.V. are referred to herein as "Blizzard", "we," or "us").
+Except as otherwise provided below, if you reside within Europe, Middle East or Africa and are accessing the Platform, use of the Platform is licensed to you by Activision Blizzard UK Limited, having its registered office at The Ampersand Building, 178 Wardour Street, London, W1F 8FY, United Kingdom ( referred to herein as "Blizzard", "we," or "us").

 1.  **The Platform.**
-    1.  **The Battle.net Account.** To use the Platform, you may be required to register, or have previously registered, a Battle.net Account (an "Account").
+    1. The Battle.net Account.
+To use the Platform, you may be required to register, or have previously registered, a Battle.net Account (an "Account").
 Certain Games may not require creation of an Account.
 Use of the Games, and creation and use of Accounts are subject to the following terms and conditions:

         1. You may establish an Account only if: (i) you are a "natural person" and an adult in your country and state of residence (Corporations, Limited Liability Companies, partnerships and other legal or business entities may not establish an Account); and (ii) you are not an individual specifically prohibited by Blizzard from using the Platform.

         2. When you create or update an Account, you must:

             1.  provide Blizzard with accurate and up to date information that is personal to you, such as, but not limited to, your name and email address.
 Additionally,